-This post covers 25 of the best free things to do in Charleston, SC, and its surrounding areas and is geared toward tourists and visitors.
+This post covers 29 of the best free things to do in Charleston, South Carolina, and its surrounding areas and is geared toward tourists and visitors.

 Be sure to check out our master post, Things to Do in Charleston for even more ideas.